Ski Boot Buying Guide

 Performance ski boots are suitable for most skiers who are skiing on and off piste.

+Freeride and Hybrid ski boots feature a more upright stance and can be seen in the side country.
+Hybrid ski boots feature walk modes, and tech inserts for touring.
 Alpine Touring ski boots have walk modes and feature rockered soles that don’t fit safely in regular bindings.

 Size

 Some feet may have protrusions like bunions, fatty pads, accessory bones and bone spurs which can impact the way a boot will fit.
 In these situations, it’s recommended to see your local boot fitter.
-A more narrow shell than you think may be appropriate as a good, experienced boot fitter can modify the plastic ski boot shell to accommodate for different irregularities.
+A more narrow shell than you think may be appropriate as a good, experienced boot fitter can modify the plastic ski boot shell to accommodate for these irregularities.

 Sizing Adult Ski Boots and Shell Checks